Resources & Tips

 The most recent version of Photoshop has AI built into it, which is incredible for stuff like removing people from the background of your photo, and widening the shot.

 FreePrints – This is an app which allows you to print off 45 ‘free’ 6 x 4 photos every month.
-While it’s technically free, you do need to pay for posting (about £1.49).
+While it’s technically free, you do need to pay for postage (about £1.49).

 You can print off your travel photos, grab a cheap photo album from Amazon, and you’ve got a great momento of your trips!
 I did just that for my first photo book.